Prismadic/tractor-beam/docs/index.rst

 can be tailored to parse and retrieve data according to the unique structure of each source.

-   | [!TIP]
-   | The Helpers class within a beacon further aids in bespoke
-     processing and manipulating the fetched data
+The Helpers class within a beacon further aids in bespoke processing and manipulating the fetched data

 Uniform Interface:
 ^^^^^^^^^^^^^^^^^^